Leadership & Management 2 Human & Business Resource Management

 Course Outline

-This course is a 6-week course delivered through the University of Toronto’s learning management system (Quercus).
+This course is a 9-week course delivered through the University of Toronto’s learning management system (Quercus).
 It is primarily self-paced; however, participants are required to engage in discussions and submit activities/assignments within identified timelines (usually weekly).
-Participants need to allocate up to 8 hours per week to complete the required components of the course.
+The emphasis of learning activities and assignments is on the notion of application of theory to practice and critical reflection.
+Please note for this course the week runs from the Monday to the Sunday evening following

 On a weekly basis, participants are expected to: